THE FRANCIS CENTER WELCOMES YOU

 We accept food donations from the Oregon Food Bank, USDA, Franz Bread, Dave's Killer Bread and private parties.

 We accept clothing primarily from private donations.
-We request clothing be donated in clean and good condition - sealed in plastic bags so we can quarantine in house.
+We request clothing be donated in clean and good condition.

 We accept cash donations primarily in the form of cash or checks.
-Make checks payable to Francis Center.
+Make checks payable to Francis Center PO Box 66336 Portland, OR 97290.
 We are moving toward accepting electronic funds via credit cards, PayPal, etc.